Skip to content

 Compiles to native code via LLVM.
 Sub-millisecond startup.
 Binaries under 300KB.

-If you know Go or TypeScript, you know Milo
+If you know TypeScript, you know Milo

 milo